Maintaining your Implant, Implant Denture, or All on Four Prosthesis

 Your maintenance is just the same – treat the implant and implant crown much like it is a natural tooth.
 That is what implants were designed for.
 You should maintain your regular dental hygiene appointments, floss ALL TEETH and the area around the implant, and brush twice per day.
 Remember dental hygiene appointments are needed twice a year for healthy patients, and four times a year for patients diagnosed with periodontal disease!.
 It may be recommended for you to also wear a night guard, if so wear this every night.

 - Use a water pick that has an adjustable flow.
 You will place the nozzle at the junction between the tissue and the prosthesis.
 Spray water from the cheek side and the tongue side.
+Your goal here is to flush out debris from under the prosthesis.

 - Night guard- Anything man made will wear, a night guard helps keep your teeth separated during the night time to help lower wear and tear on your all on four prosthesis.